"There are many important reasons to get vaccinated. Talk to your doctor to make sure you are up-to-date on the vaccines that are right for you.

 What are the precautions when taking tetanus toxoid conjugate (Pentacel)?

-Before your child receives this vaccination, tell the doctor or pharmacist if your child is allergic to it; or to any other vaccine; or if your child has any other allergies.
+Before your child receives this vaccination, tell the health care professional if your child is allergic to it; or to any other vaccine; or if your child has any other allergies.
 This product may contain inactive ingredients (such as latex), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Before receiving this vaccination, tell the doctor or pharmacist your child's medical history, especially of: current fever/illness, bleeding/blood clotting problems (such as hemophilia, low platelets), immune system problems (such as HIV infection), cancer, brain/nervous system disorders (such as seizures), history of Guillain-Barre syndrome.
+Before receiving this vaccination, tell the health care professional your child's medical history, especially of: current fever/illness, bleeding/blood clotting problems (such as hemophilia, low platelets), immune system problems (such as HIV infection), cancer, brain/nervous system disorders (such as seizures), history of Guillain-Barre syndrome.

 This monograph has been modified to include the generic and brand name in many instances.